mathspp/mathspp/pages/02.blog/04.pydonts/idiomatic-sequence-slicing/item.en.md

 # Conclusion

-Here's the main takeaway of this article, for you, on a silver platter:
+Here's the main takeaway of this Pydon't, for you, on a silver platter:

  > “*The relationship between slicing and indexing means there are four really nice idiomatic usages of slices that are well-worth